IWLTechnology/iwltech-utils/README.md

 Add schedule and timer options, and their configs.

-### Copyright
+### Licensing

 The code in this repository is hosted and created by IWLTech.
 It is licensed under the "I HATE AI LICENSE" (https://github.com/IWLTechnology/project-licences/blob/main/I_HATE_AI_LICENSE).
 Feel free to modify and remix as long as it abides by the license.
-The Linux utilities used in this script are licensed differently, and this license does not override it.
+The Linux utilities used in this script are licensed differently, please see their respective licenses for more information.